yahoo/squidb/README.md

 }
 ```

-SquidCursor is an instance of Android's CursorWrapper, so you can use one anywhere a standard Android Cursor is expected.
-It also provides users a typesafe get() method that can work directly with table columns if you don’t want or need to inflate a full model object:
+SquidCursor also provides users a typesafe get() method that can work directly with table columns if you don’t want or need to inflate a full model object:

 ```java
 String firstName = personCursor.get(Person.FIRST_NAME);